captbaritone/grats/website/docs/05-guides/01-workflows.md

-To ensure that your code base does not get into a state where Grats cannot extract types due to errors, and that your schema file always matches your implementation, we recommend that you add a CI step that runs Grats and ensures that the schema maces the checked in version.
+To ensure that your code base does not get into a state where Grats cannot extract types due to errors, and that your schema file always matches your implementation, we recommend that you add a CI step that runs Grats and ensures that the schema matches the checked-in version.

 Here's what an example script might look like: